Nickel Plate Road

 NKP No.762 in Yard

 Above we see Berkshire 762 coupling onto her train in the yard.
 In the color scene below she gets her train under way with a plume of smoke.
 The Nickel Plate's Berkshires in class S through S-3 had 25x34-inch cylinders, 69-inch drivers, a boiler pressure of 245 pounds per square inch, and 90.3 square feet of grate area.
+They had 4772 square feet of evaporative heating surface and 1992 square feet of superheating surface.
 These locomotives produced 64,100 pounds of tractive effort, and generated a calculated 4500 horsepower.
 This was enough to propel a 4000-ton train at 70 miles per hour, and in actual practice this tonnage was often exceeded.

 NKP No.762 Getting Under Way